 It doesn’t take long to catch up, as the parade is mostly slow moving street theater, with costumed stilt walkers and actors playing out skits: The three kings on their camels greet children while others act out traditional Ecuadorian folk themes.
 It is a swirl of color and activity – a storybook come to life with otherworldly over-sized images set against an exotic colonial backdrop.
 It is at the same time both delightful and perplexing.
 This is the way children must feel about the world that surrounds them.

-I am only carrying a bad photocopy of my passport, $40, and one of my credit cards — it will not ruin my vacation if someone steals my travel purse while I’m preoccupied with the parade; even so, I do occasionally check to see that my money pouch is at still zipped (in hope that might deter a would-be pick-pocket for a crucial second or two).
+I am only carrying a bad photocopy of my passport, $40, and one of my credit cards — it will not ruin my vacation if someone steals my travel purse while I’m preoccupied with the parade; even so, I occasionally check to see that my money pouch is still zipped (in hope that might deter a would-be pick-pocket for a crucial second or two).
 I also remain within sight of several others from our group and we have agreed we can take a cab back to the hotel if we get permanently separated from the rest of the group.
 I’ll take my chances, as this is just too fun to pass up.

 (Of course, my well-behaved husband is not with me, but instead remains with the group as directed by our guide.)